 The Foundation Award for Outstanding Achievement

-Magazine Awards Foundation announces Michael Fox is the recipient of the 2015 Foundation Award for
+National Magazine Awards Foundation announces Kim Pittaway is the recipient of the Foundation Award for Outstanding Achievement

-Toronto, ON (30 April 2015) – The National Magazine Awards Foundation (NMAF) announced today that publisher, circulator and magazine industry leader Michael Fox has been named the recipient of the 2015 Foundation Award for Outstanding Achievement.
+Toronto, ON (April, 28, 2016) – The National Magazine Awards Foundation (NMAF) announced today that magazine editor, writer, teacher and mentor Kim Pittaway has been named the recipient of the 2016 Foundation Award for Outstanding Achievement.
 The award was presented on-stage at the 39th annual National Magazine Awards gala, which was held Friday night at the beautiful Arcadian Court in downtown Toronto.